gabrielsoule/applause/README.md

 Applause is built upon and tightly integrates with CLAP, an open source and modern audio plugin standard/ABI.
 CLAP presents a notable improvement over the status quo (VST3, AU, AAX, etc).
 CLAP is free and open source; furthermore, it exposes powerful features such as polyphonic per-note modulation and host-supported preset discovery (among others).
 Comprehensive, plug-and-play implementations of these extensions are on our roadmap.

 ### The easiest way is the fastest way is the default way
-Applause is built to squeeze every last cycle out of the CPU.
+Applause is designed to squeeze every last cycle out of the CPU.
 All Applause extensions are designed to be cache friendly and blazing fast.
-Each line of audio thread code is written with this principle in mind.
-Applause's UI system is built on top of Matt Tytel's Visage framework (which, in turn, wraps bgfx).
-It's fully GPU-accelerated, and supports shaders, complex path rendering, effects, and all other sorts of eye candy -- all at 60FPS.
-You don't have to worry about "doing things the right way" with Applause utilities: the default way _is_ the right way.
+The UI system is built on top of Matt Tytel's Visage framework, which in turn wraps bgfx: it's GPU accelerated, runs at 60 FPS without breaking a sweat, and supports modern widgets like path rendering, shaders, effects, et cetera.

 ###  Everything you need; nothing that you don't
 Applause is fully modular.
 The underlying CLAP specification orbits a collection of "extensions" that plugins may or may not implement; Applause implements these extensions via a roughly one-to-one mapping and exposes them to the developer through easy-to-use C++ interfaces.
 As a plugin developer, you can instantiate the extensions you want and ignore the ones you don't.
 As such, you will _never_ pay a performance penalty for something you don't care about.
-And, if you're dissatisfied with Applause's implementation of a CLAP extension, you can just implement the extension yourself.
+If you're dissatisfied with Applause's implementation of a CLAP extension, you can implement the extension yourself.
 Your custom extension will integrate seamlessly with the rest of the Applause ecosystem.

 ### Best-in-class implementations of high-level plugin infrastructure
-(NYI) Applause will support common plugin infrastructure, such as a SIMD and cache friendly voice management system, along with a (SIMD) polyphonic modulation system.
-Applause will be furnished with all the tools required to build world-class, professional audio plugins whose performance is on par with the best premium synths on the market.
+(NYI) Applause will support common plugin infrastructure, such as a SIMD and cache friendly voice management system, along with a (SIMD) polyphonic parameter modulation system.
+Hopefully you'll never have to write your own modulation matrix system again.

 ## Roadmap